yeti-switch/doc/src/en/yeti-ui-routing/yeti-ui-routing-rateplans.rst

 Rateplans
 ~~~~~~~~~

-Rateplans are used for describing common billing parameters that can be applied for concrete Customer.
-Rateplans include Destinations that are used for configuration of billing principles for particular call destinations.
+Rateplan is tariff used for call originator billing.
+Each Rateplans can include multiple Destinations that are used for describing billing rates and mode for specific call destination(based on prefix).

 **Rateplan**'s attributes:
 ``````````````````````````